b2-space/FlexTrack/README.md

 ## Libraries

+In Arduino add esp32 boards and select *T-Beam*.

 To build FlexTrack for use with a HABDuino or other tracker using I2C communications, you need to install this library into your Arduino IDE:

 [https://github.com/rambo/I2C](https://github.com/rambo/I2C)

+## Flashing

+In Arduino select *Export Compiled Binary* and then use flashing/prog.bat and follow the instructions for flashing the compiled binary into the selected COM port.

 ## Disclaimer